Znis/samaybaji-web-app/README.md

 To set up the project locally, follow these steps:
 ### Frontend
 Make sure you have Node.js and npm installed on your machine.

+*Configure the backend node server url in the src/api-routes/base.ts.*

 Clone the repository and run the following command from project root directory.
 1. **Switch to frontend-main branch (default)**